procoder26/ocr-camera/README.md

 You will be prompted for the camera index:
    Enter camera index (0=default):
    Use 0 for default, or 1/2/etc. for external or virtual cameras.
+   This is not based on the USB device, it is just the way the computer indexes the cameras.

 Controls
 --------